Writing the Introduction

 All you have to do is just talk about the Outcome paragraph (third body paragraph).

-Keep this short and simple!
-Please note, this should NOT be the same as your actual third body paragraph Outcome topic sentence, it should be similar, but not the same.
+Keep this short and simple.
+Please note, this should NOT be the same as your actual third body paragraph Outcome topic sentence.
+It should be similar, but not the same.

 A basic template: Ultimately, despite the efforts of those aiming to undo the harms of technological addiction, <are they successful?>